openstack/charm-ceph-proxy/README.md

 application for an external Ceph cluster.
 It joins a non-charmed Ceph cluster to a Juju model.

+The charm works with traditional Ceph charm clients (e.g. cinder, glance, nova-compute) but it also supports the [ceph-radosgw][ceph-radosgw-charm] and [ceph-fs][ceph-fs-charm] charms.

 # Usage

 ## Configuration